-The No Ladder Christmas Lights Hanging Kit (adjustable extension pole) allows you to install your holiday lights in trees, gutters, roof lines without a ladder.
-I purchased mine at Home Depot.
+The No Ladder Christmas Lights Hanging Kit (adjustable extension pole) by St. Nick’s Choice or Simple Living allows you to install your holiday lights in trees, gutters, roof lines without a ladder.

-While strolling through Home Depot one day, we spotted the No Ladder Light Hanging Kit.
+While strolling through Home Depot one day, we spotted the No Ladder Light Hanging Kit by St. Nick’s Choice.
 I snagged this thing up when I saw it because I knew I wouldn’t be climbing any ladders to get to my roof line.

 Overall, the No Ladder Light Hanging Kit is an excellent concept, but the product has its flaws.
 The extension pieces don’t have any locking mechanism.
 So, they slide in and collapse on occasion.
 Additionally, they also twist, and this makes using the light hanging pole a frustrating experience.
 Basically, you screw the plastic clip onto the tip of the pole and then once the plastic clip is inserted into the roof line or gutter, you unscrew the pole to get it down.
 So, when the No Ladder Light Hanging Kit pole either collapses or twists, you can’t get the clip unscrewed.
 And, this happens while you’re at a full reach hanging a light 15 feet up.
 You can’t bring your arms down or let go of the light hanging pole because all the lights will come pulling down.
 You just keep twisting the pole, hoping that it will eventually unscrew the plastic clip.